 Weather permitting, May starts out our season with asparagus, fresh herbs and lettuces as well as other greenhouse/high tunnel grown produce.
 April and May means bedding plants, and veggie and herb plants.
 Summer veggies include sweet corn, green beans, zucchini, and yellow squash, cucumbers, tomatoes, sweet and hot peppers, and more.
 Fall brings pumpkins (including our Pick-Your-Own Patch!), winter squash, Brussels sprouts and more.
 The Christmas season becomes a winter wonderland at Axdahl’s.
 You can use your CSA membership card for fresh cut trees, garland, custom decorated wreaths, and other holiday décor.

-We deliver our CSA boxes on Thursdays to many Twin Cities and surrounding area locations, including Stillwater and western Wisconsin (you can find this information on our website under our CSA information) and also offer on-farm pickup.
+We deliver our CSA boxes on Thursdays to 12 Twin Cities and surrounding area locations, including Stillwater and western Wisconsin (you can find this information on our website under our CSA information), and also offer on-farm pickup.
 In addition to your produce, you will receive a weekly e-newsletter with updates from the farm, pictures, recipes, the contents of the box, and what is to come the following week.
-Find the 2022 sign-up form and what our CSA is all about at http://blackbrookfarmstead.com/signup.
+Find the 2023 sign-up form and what our CSA is all about at https://app.barn2door.com/9xkMe/all or on our website: www.blackbrookfarmstead.com.

 Costa Produce Farm

-A third generation farm that has been in operation since 1919, Costa Produce Farm is located between Stillwater and White Bear Lake.
-Generations of growing experience is the secret to our continued success.
-Farm CSA memberships available now until May 31.
-Sign up online at www.costaproducefarm.com.
+A third-generation farm that has been growing since 1919, Costa Produce Farm is located between Stillwater and White Bear Lake.
+Generations of farming experience is the secret to our continued success.
+Farm CSA memberships are available now until May 31.
+Sign-up online at www.costaproducefarm.com.

 Dancing Gnome Farm